 Think – Upcoming Programs

 Noon: Anything You Ever Wanted to Know is the forum for your questions and answers.
-If you’ve been wondering about something give us a call during the show or drop us an email and we’ll see what the audience has to say about it.
+If you’ve been wondering about something give us a call during the show, drop us an email or send a tweet and we’ll see what the audience has to say about it.